oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 It is possible create a fragment rooted in any inlining-tree node.
 However, it is not desirable to create too many fragments.
 Therefore, we have created a heuristic identifying fragments which might be useful.

-Definition: An *inlining path* is a list of pairs `m1 at -1, m2 at b2, ..., mn at bn`, where `mi` is a method name and `bi` is the bci of the `mi`'s callsite for `i` in `1, 2, ..., n`.
+Definition: An *inlining path* is a list of pairs `m1 at b1, m2 at b2, ..., mn at bn`, where `mi` is a method name and `bi` is the bci of the `mi`'s callsite for `i` in `1, 2, ..., n`.
 If `n > 1`, we say that the path is *from `m1` to `mn`*.

+We will consider only paths from the root method.
+The root method does not have a callsite, and therefore it does not have a bci.
+For that reason, we use -1 as the value of `b1`.

 As an example, consider the following inlining tree: